 Monk mode is a trending topic in the world of personal and professional development.
 But it’s anything but trendy.
 If anything, the concept of going into monk mode is simply a modern take on an ancient practice.

 In essence, monk mode is the practice of extremely withdrawing from the noise of the world in order to focus on your own inner peace and your own goals.
-As you’ll see in the rest of this post, monk mode can include activities like these:

 - Completely cutting out social media

-- Significantly reducing your social obligations
+- Significantly reducing your social interactions

 - Scheduling time for deep work